adlorenz/twitbak/README.rst

 Twitbak
 =======

-Twitbak allows creating a backup of your Twitter's public timeline into a local plain/text file.
+Twitbak is a simple Python script which allows creating a backup of your Twitter's public timeline into a local plain/text file.

 Rationale